-With NASA’s push for prolonged stays aboard orbiting or landed space habitats (e.g., NASA Gateway/Artemis programs) on the Moon and soon on Mars, there is a need to monitor these space habitats for their viability, likely effected through a heavy reliance on abiotic sensors embedded in a Prognostics and Health Management (PHM) framework to detect anomalies aboard these space habitats.
+With NASA’s push for prolonged stays aboard orbiting or surface-based space habitats (e.g., NASA Gateway/Artemis programs) on the Moon and soon on Mars, there is a need to monitor these space habitats for their viability, likely effected through a heavy reliance on abiotic sensors embedded in a Prognostics and Health Management (PHM) framework to detect anomalies aboard these space habitats.
 Recently, we introduced the concept of employing the crew member as a biosensor to be integrated into the overarching space habitat PHM system to increase the breadth of available data when monitoring environment health.

 Prognostics and Health Management (PHM) is traditionally applied in aerospace to help extend the remaining useful life of high value aerospace assets (i.e., airplanes, jet engines, etc.) at significantly reduced cost of maintenance.
 By analogy, astronauts, pilots, warfighters, and athletes, etc. are considered high value human assets because of the enormous financial investment in their education and (continued) training.
 As such, over the past several years, PHM has been increasingly infused by our group into the human healthcare, precision medicine, and human performance sectors.
 With the overwhelming emergence of wearable smart sensors, sensor-data-fusion, big data mining, machine/deep learning, diagnosis and prediction, and electronic health records and databases, PHM has found an entirely new application field: PHM for human health & performance on Earth and in Space.